azat-co/practicalnode/chapter2/chapter2.md

 4. Understand the different sections, such as routes, middleware, and configuration.

-5. Peek into the Jade template (more on this in Chapter 3).
+5. Peek into the Pug template (more on this in Chapter 3).

 ## Express.js Command-Line Interface